JuliaAttic/QuDirac.jl/docs/func_op_def.md

 ```

 ---
-# Functionally Representing Operators
+# Generating Operator Representations
 ---

 The operator-functions described in the previous example are no doubt useful,
-but they are just normal Julia functions, with the only additional support
+but they are just normal Julia functions, and are quite limited when it comes
-being that they can be applied to Kets using `*`.
+to mimicking the behavior of *actual* quantum operators.
 You can't transpose them,
-or trace over them, etc. They are quite limited when it comes to mimicking
+or trace over them, etc.
-the behavior of *actual* quantum operators.

-What you *can* do is represent these operators in a basis.
-This will
-yield an `OpSum` object, which can then be treated like an actual operator.
+For those capabilities, we'll need to generate an `OpSum` representation in a basis.
+To do so,

-To generate a representation, we can use the `@repr_op` macro, which acts a lot
+we can use the `@repr_op` macro.
-like the `@def_op` macro.
 Here's a familiar example:

 ```julia
 julia> @repr_op " a | n > = √n * | n-1 > " 1:10;